bryceshen1/FIRST/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Mastering Semantic Versioning and Releases
+# Semantic versioning and GitHub Releases

 _Learn how to effectively manage your project's evolution with semantic versioning tags and GitHub releases._